 Charities and voluntary sector businesses must operate at optimum and ensure they get the best value for money.
-Technology has become increasingly more and more important and if the systems don’t operate properly then this can affect time crtical service delivery and projects.
+Technology has become increasingly important, and if the systems don’t operate properly, this can affect time-critical service delivery and projects.

 What is the business case for the move?
-Which Partner is best suited to help the transition?
-Where is the planning and how will this eventually be rolled out?
-How wil staff be suyitably upskilled and supported?
+Which partner is best suited to help with the transition?
+Where is the planning, and how will this eventually be rolled out?
+How will staff be suitable, upskilled, and supported?

 Over the past two years, many not-for-profit organisations have adopted new digital technologies to enable remote and hybrid work.
-This may have been the implementation of Microsoft Teams to communicate during COVID, or other solutions that enable NFPs to deliver essential services.
-These technologies are the first step in the journey of moving to the cloud.
-Further adoption technologies can fundamentally change the way NFP organisations work, allowing them to provide even better services to those that rely on them.
-In this article we will discuss what is mean by cloud computing, the benefits of moving to the cloud for not-for-profit organisations, and how these organisations can continue their journey to the cloud.
+This may have been the implementation of Microsoft Teams and Zoom to communicate during lockdown to help enable NFPs to deliver essential services.
+These technologies are the first step in moving to the cloud.
+Further adoption of technologies can fundamentally change how NFP organisations work, allowing them to provide even better services to those relying on them.
+In this article, we will discuss what cloud computing means, the benefits of moving to the cloud for not-for-profit organisations, and how these organisations can continue their journey to the cloud.
 Microsoft and Google offer discounted software suites that can help keep running costs down.

 What is the Cloud?

-The cloud refers to servers that are accessed over the internet, and the software and databases that run on those servers.
+The cloud refers to servers accessed over the internet and the software and databases running on those servers.
 The technical aspects of cloud computing can be very complex, and the cloud is used in many ways.
-However, for a not-for-profit organisation, there are three key cloud models that are important: SaaS, PaaS and IaaS.
+However, three key cloud models are important for a not-for-profit organisation: SaaS, PaaS and IaaS.

-Software-as-a-Service, or SaaS are applications that are hosted on cloud services that user’s access over the internet.
-An example of SaaS applications includes the office applications (Word, Excel, PowerPoint) within a Microsoft 365 subscription.
+Software-as-a-Service, or SaaS, are applications hosted on cloud services that users access over the internet.
+An example of SaaS applications includes office applications (Word, Excel, PowerPoint) within a Microsoft 365 subscription.

-Platform-as-a-Service, or PaaS, is a model whereby businesses do not pay for hosted applications, but rather they pay for the elements necessary to build their own applications.
+Platform-as-a-Service, or PaaS, is a model whereby businesses do not pay for hosted applications; rather, they pay for the elements necessary to build their own applications.
 This includes the infrastructure, development tools and operating system.
-These are delivered over the internet, through a public cloud provider, such as Microsoft Azure.
+These are delivered online through a public cloud provider like Microsoft Azure.

 Infrastructure-as-a-Service, or IaaS, is a service that offers the compute, storage, and networking resources, similar to renting a server.
 This is the most complex model; however, it offers the most flexibility.